 If you’re doing your part to raise awareness for cancer by participating in No-Shave November, then your mustache will soon be well on it’s way to becoming a respectable crumb duster.
 The only drawback to a great set of lip hair is navigating a glass of beer without wearing it.
 A noble solution to the beer-soaked mustache problem is the Whisker Dam, a 100% copper mustache guard dressed with a classic patina that sits securely on your beer glass and protects your hard-earned mustache from drowning in beer.
-It also works well with a coffee mug. – Buy It
+It also works well with a coffee mug. – Shop Now

 Beardski Ski Mask

 A beard is about the coolest thing a man can own, save for a personal helicopter or a Unimog.
 For those without the necessary genes to grow one, the Beardski will let you look the part while keeping your hairless face warm.
-It’s half insulated ski mask and half beard, crafted from thermal fleece with a waterproof neoprene lining so that you stay warm and dry on the slopes or in your car. – Buy It
+It’s half insulated ski mask and half beard, crafted from thermal fleece with a waterproof neoprene lining so that you stay warm and dry on the slopes or in your car. – Shop Now

 Whiskey Peaks Rocks Glasses